 and for $P_{a,p,b,q}=\{\ka_2^rx_1^{n_1}x_3^{n_3}y_1^{m_1}y_3^{m_3}\}, r\geq 1,n_1,m_1,n_3,m_3\geq 0$ we have

-We now take $B = -b$ and use the above formulas to evaluate $\hat\pi_{a'}.$ Below is the proof of Theorem \ref{kconj}: \begin{proof} If $B,p,$ or $q$ are zero, then we are done by degree reasons.
-If $B=1,$ then by degree reasons there are no classes involving $\ta_2,$ so we can directly evaluate the Poincare series for $\dim P_{*,p,-B,q}$, which is the polynomial
+We use the above formulas to evaluate $\hat\pi_{a'}.$ Below is the proof of Theorem \ref{kconj}: \begin{proof} If $B,p,$ or $q$ are zero, then we are done by degree reasons.
+If $B=1,$ then by degree reasons there are no classes involving $\ta_2,$ so we can directly evaluate the Poincar\'e series for $\dim P_{*,p,-B,q}$, which is the polynomial